amey004/FlexMoney-yoga-frontend/README.md

 # Flexmoney Yoga Classes

-A website to enroll for monthly yoga Classes
+A responsive website to enroll for monthly yoga classes

 ## Documentation